TALKING TO YOUR DOCTOR ABOUT INCONTINENCE

 You might discover more than one set of symptoms and thus face multiple solutions.
 The point is to create a record of all the symptoms in a context that will be helpful to your doctor in reaching a diagnosis.

 This will also help you discern between what is normal and what is abnormal.
-The more you know will also help downstream as you will be able to ask meaningful questions about your treatment, understanding the risks and possible effects from medicine or surgery.
+The more you know will also help downstream as you will be able to ask meaningful questions about your treatment, and understanding the risks and possible effects of medicine or surgery.